 Lots of Storage

 While I am a big fan of the three travel strollers listed above, there is one thing that they collectively lack: storage space.
-Well, the Kolcraft comes with an impressive amount of space in the oversized storage basket underneath.
+Well, the Kolcraft has an impressive amount of space in the oversized underseat basket, suitable for even the biggest diaper bag and other baby gear.
 There are even two cup holders and a removable snack tray for your kiddo.
 Awesome!

 One-Handed Fold

-Another big plus about this multi-position recline compact stroller is its one-handed fold.
-Most of the other strollers for travel mentioned above require at least two steps, which isn’t ideal when you’re trying to rush and get your travel stroller in the overhead bin!
+Another big plus about this multi-position recline compact-size stroller is its one-handed fold.
+Most travel strollers fold with difficulty and require at least two steps, which isn’t ideal when you’re trying to rush and get your travel stroller in the overhead bin!

-Drawbacks: The biggest issue with these lightweight strollers is that the cup holders are pretty small.
-With a small cup holder, it’s hard to store things like coffee travel mugs, but smaller items like thin water bottles are fine.
+Drawbacks: The biggest issue with these lightweight strollers is that the cup holder is pretty small.
+With a small cup holder, storing things like coffee travel mugs is hard, but smaller items like thin water bottles are fine.

 #5: Baby Trend Sit n Stand Ultra Stroller (Best Double Travel Stroller)